 In 2000, Leslie produced the world premiere and national tour of Beatrice Chancy: The Opera for The Queen of Puddings Music Theatre Company.
 She also produced the PEN Canada Benefit at the Princess of Wales Theatre in 1995 and 1996 and has participated in the peer jury process at the Toronto Arts Council, the Ontario Arts Council and the Canada Council for the Arts.
 She recently served on the Community Advisory Committee (2009-2011) for the Regent Park Arts and Cultural Centre, which opened in fall 2012.

 In 2012 Leslie received the Leonard McHardy and John Harvey Award for performing arts administrators from the Toronto Alliance for the Performing Arts.
-In 2016 she joined Albert Schultz as an Executive Producer on Kim’s Convenience (CBC TV).
+In 2016 she joined Kim’s Convenience (CBC TV) as an Executive Producer.